 However, this element was deprecated in HTML4.
 Now that HTML5 is the standard, this obsolete tag will likely not render in any modern browsers.

-Inline CSS is embedded in the HTML in the body section.
-The CSS is defined within the style attribute of the element being targeted.
-The syntax is similar to that of internal and external CSS: the CSS property is named and given a property value but with inline CSS, this rule set is enclosed by apostrophes rather than brackets.
+The good news is that the syntax for inline CSS is similar to that of internal and external CSS.
+The property is named and given a property value, but the rule set is enclosed by apostrophes rather than brackets.

 How to Center an Image in CSS